ihsn/SDCPractice/case_studies.rst

 	information and it is very important for the users to be aware of these changes and release them in a report that accompanies the data.

-Appendix A provides examples of an internal and external report of the anonymization process of this dataset.
+`Appendix C <appendices.html#Appendix C: Internal and External Reports for Case Studies>`__ provides examples of an internal and external report of the anonymization process of this dataset.
 Depending on the users and readers of the reports, the content may differ.
 The code to this case study shows how to obtain the information for the reports.
 Some measures